In this example, we apply bagging and random forests to the Boston dataset, sourced from the ISLR2 library. Data has 506 rows and 13 variables:

 # Mean square errors

-The square root of the MSE associated with the pruned tree is 35.90 which is larger than that one obtained from the unpruned tree.
+The square root of the MSE associated with the pruned tree is 28.13026 which is larger than that one obtained from the unpruned tree (with number of levels (or “depth”) equals 6).
 Thus, we may conclude that the pruned tree model has lower prediction accuracy.

 Here we apply bagging and random forests, using the randomForest() function in the randomForest package.